 Current Management Practices & Policies

 Currently, monitoring of HABs in the Chesapeake Bay watershed occurs as a result of collaborations between the Virginia Department of Health (VDH), Virginia Institute of Marine Science (VIMS), Virginia Department of Environmental Quality (DEQ), and Old Dominion University (ODU).
 Real time monitoring of algal blooms is not currently readily available as it requires a complex arrangement of DNA tests to identify specific algal species from a massive amount of benign microorganisms within the water.
 ODU collects weekly water samples from seven fixed stations on the James River.
-In addition, ODU uses a boat on a fixed track to constantly sample chlorophyll levels in the Lower James River; water samples are collected when chlorophyll is above 15 mg/L. VIMS collects water sample data from the western Chesapeake Bay as well as from fixed stations in the York River.
+In addition, ODU uses a boat on a fixed track to constantly sample chlorophyll levels in the Lower James River; water samples are collected when chlorophyll is above 15 mg/L. VIMS collects water sample data from the western Chesapeake Bay, as well as from fixed stations in the York River.
 However, data from these samples are not available until the end of the season.
 This limits the ability to predict HAB occurrence and document associated environmental and water quality conditions.
 Currently, the Virginia Pollutant Discharge Elimination System (VPDES) Permit limits industrial discharge of nitrogen and phosphorus into the Chesapeake Bay watershed in Virginia.
 The permits were modified in 2012 to require a four year reduction of industrial discharge in order to improve water quality in the James River and York River.
-The Virginia Harmful Algal Bloom Task is interested in using the information obtained in this study to influence decision-making regarding immediate and long-term response to harmful algal blooms in the Chesapeake Bay watershed.
+The Virginia Harmful Algal Bloom Task Force is interested in using the information obtained in this study to influence decision-making regarding immediate and long-term response to harmful algal blooms in the Chesapeake Bay watershed.

 Decision Support Tools & Benefits